SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Other top picks include concerts, theater performances, sporting events, and more.

-This year, it falls on a Tuesday, so most events are throughout the weekend including quite a few options on both Friday and Saturday.
+This year, it falls on a Thursday, so most events are in the weekends before and after.
 You will also find handful of fun events on the holiday itself.

 Halloween decorations at a house on Divisadero Street in San Francisco.Halloween decorations at a house on Divisadero Street in San Francisco.